RConsortium/S7/README.md

 #> 19 best               100         100  10.85µs   11.8µs    80367.
 0B    32.2
 #> 20 worst              100         100  37.28µs  38.79µs    24552.
 0B     9.82
 ```

-## Questions

-  - What should happen if you call `new_method()` on a S3 generic?
-    1. Should we create a new R7 generic out of the S3 generic?
-    2. Or just register the R7 object using `registerS3method()`?

 ## Design workflow